ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/would-i-lie-to-you-board-game.markdown

   \ ones, this game is a MUST!
 Enter the draw below for a chance to win he hilarious\
   \ ‘Would I lie to you?’ board game and it could be yours!</p>\r\n<p>Good luck!</p>"
 entry-title: "Win the ‘Would I lie to you?’ board game!"
-entry-content: "Enter the draw to win the hilarios and enjoyable Catan Board Game!\
+entry-content: "Enter the draw to win the hilarious and enjoyable Catan Board Game!\
   \ by completing the form below before 23:59 on 12th July 2018."
 has-winner: false
 prize-description: "The ‘Would I lie to you?’ board game!"